About Thorney How

 The flexible accommodation can cater for individual bookings, family rooms, small groups and large groups.

 Up to 42 bunk style beds are arranged in a total of 10 bedrooms ranging from 2 beds to 6 beds per room.
-Pus 8 person Camping Barn.
-Total accommodation is 50 people.
+All wash room facilities are shared.
+Bed linen is provided.

-Just behind Thorney How sits Helm Crag, with stunning views across the valley this is one of Grasmere’s most popular walks.
+Just behind Thorney How sits Helm Crag, with stunning views across the Grasmere valley and surrounding fells this is one of Grasmere’s most popular walks.

 The separate newly refurbished bunk house sits alongside the main residence underneath Helm Crag with views of the Easedale Valley.
 This is an independent 16 bedded space suitable for mixed types of groups.